Argentix03/RecursiveDelegation/README.md

 > so that no single PID makes more than one cross-process Win32 call.
 The actual API is executed
 > by warping a thread's `CONTEXT` into the target function via `NtContinue`, with a hand-built
 > stack and an assembly stub that captures `RAX`.
+> The main goal is to troll the analyst a bit and make him be like wtf?...

 ---